The Place Beyond the Pines: Plot

-Later, Avery tries to return it to Romina, who rejects it.
-He attempts to hand the money over to the corrupt chief of police, who rebuffs him.
-Discouraged and fearful of lethal retaliation from the corrupt police department, Avery secretly records other illegal practices in the department and uses this recording as leverage with the district attorney to obtain a coveted position as an assistant district attorney while bringing down several corrupt police officers in his department.
+Avery later tries to return his cut to Romina, who rejects it.
+He attempts to hand the money over to the chief of police, who rebuffs him.
+Avery secretly records other illegal practices in the department and uses the recordings to obtain a position as assistant district attorney.

-Fifteen years later in 2012, Avery is running for Attorney General of New York.
-His son, A.J., is a rebellious teenager and a drug user, who has been living with Avery's ex-wife, Jennifer.
-A.J. moves in with his father and transfers to Schenectady High School, befriending the now-teenage Jason, but neither know the history between their fathers.

-The teens are later arrested for felony drug possession, but when Avery collects his son from the police station, he recognizes Jason's name.
-He gets Jason's charge dropped to a misdemeanor and orders A.J. to stay away from him.
+Fifteen years later, Avery is running for Attorney General of New York.
+A.J., now a rebellious, drug-using teenager, moves in with his father and transfers to Schenectady High School, befriending the now-teenage Jason, neither boy knowing the history between their fathers.
+When the teens are arrested for drug possession, Avery recognizes Jason's name and gets his charge dropped to a misdemeanor.
+He orders A.J. to stay away from him.

-Kofi tells Jason his father's name, allowing him to discover Luke's past on the internet.
-Jason visits Robin, who tells him more about Luke, and their robberies.
-In school, A.J. pressures Jason to steal Oxycontin for a party.
+Kofi, now Jason's stepfather, tells Jason his birth father's name, which allows him to discover Luke's past.
+Jason visits Robin, who tells him about Luke and their friendship.
+A.J. pressures Jason to steal OxyContin for a party.
 At the party, Jason discovers that A.J.'s father, Avery, is the man who killed his father, Luke.
-After a violent confrontation with A.J., Jason is hospitalized and then buys a gun shortly after being released.
+Jason is hospitalized after a violent confrontation with A.J., and buys a gun when he is released.

-Jason goes to the Cross family home, assaults A.J., and takes Avery as hostage.
-Jason forces him to drive into the woods, where Avery breaks down and apologizes.
-He leaves him unharmed but takes his wallet.
-Inside it, Jason finds a photo of him and his parents, which Avery had stolen from the evidence locker.
+Jason goes to the Cross family home, assaults A.J., and takes Avery hostage.
+He forces him to drive into the woods where Avery breaks down and apologizes for Luke's death.
+Jason steals Avery's wallet but leaves him unharmed.
+Inside, Jason finds a photo of himself with his parents, which Avery had taken from the evidence locker.

-Some time later, Avery wins his bid for New York attorney general, celebrating with A.J. at his side.
-Romina receives an envelope addressed to "Mom", with the old photograph inside.
-Jason purchases a motorcycle and rides away.
+Some time later, Avery wins his election and celebrates with A.J. at his side.
+Jason mails Romina the old photograph, then later buys a motorcycle and rides away.